romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## change

-Takes an array of two columns, on migrating it will change the column to the second element, and on rollback will change the column to the first element.
+Takes an array of two columns (or checks).
+When migrating, it will change the column to the second element, and when doing rollback will change the column to the first element.

 Dropping or creating a primary key on multiple columns is allowed.